View your wishlist

 In the heart of winter a thick coat is naturally the go-to, but there are plenty of other options for those in-between days where it’s not quite cold enough for heavy outerwear.

-The gilet – which is actually the French word for ‘vest’ – is a great piece of winter kit.
+The gilet – which is actually the French word for ‘vest’ – is also a great piece of winter kit.
 Whether you wear it under your coat or throw it over a smart shirt, this no-brainer will kick your layering credentials up a notch.
 Pick one in a tech-packed fabric to help lock warmth in.

 The top level